davidv410/movie-reservation-ts/README.md

 ## Running it locally

-You'll need Node 18+, a Postgres db, an Upstash Redis instance, and a Cloudflare R2 bucket for uploads.
+You'll need Node, a Postgres db, an Upstash Redis instance, and a Cloudflare R2 bucket for uploads.

 ```bash
 git clone https://github.com/davidv410/movie-reservation-ts.git